ak17623/BTMobileAR/README.md

 	Login/Welcome
 	Scenes/WorldScaleAR

+In fodler Other files there are the data from the test performed by the users and the MATLAB fuzzy logic model

 The service is using third parties Endpoints from BT & openmap to provide AR Location Services based on BT infrastructur.